WalidNazih/Android-Application-for-Student-Management/README.md

-# AndroidApp
+# Android Application for Professor Simour
-Android app for Simour
+Android Application connected to a Web Service, manages students, courses, assigments and grades.